April 8, 2022

 I climbed under my quilt, wrote a little, listened to my neighbor arguing with his girlfriend about why they were sleeping on a bed of rocks, and fell asleep a little later.
 The people across the street were partying until midnight, but my earplugs helped.

 Cricket said our neighbor got out of his tent in the middle of the night, wandered off into the thorny bushes, presumably to pee, and then screamed a couple of times.
 I’m sure he went barefoot and was probably trying to make a point about his rocky campsite.
 I did feel a little guilty – just a little.

-One note here that I did not mention above, throughout the afternoon Cricket and I discussed our hiking styles and I told her I would like to hike solo going forward.
+One note that I did not mention above was that throughout the afternoon, Cricket and I discussed our hiking styles, and I told her I would like to hike solo in the future.
 I liked to get up early and hike late, watching the sunsets and sunrises.
-I also did not take a lot of zero days in town unless I had work to get done, or there was a unique and compelling reason to stay in town.
+I also did not take a lot of zero days in town unless I had work to get done or a unique and compelling reason to stay in town.
 I could enjoy time in town anytime when I was not hiking.

-We had a different outlook on thru-hiking, and neither one was right or wrong.
+We had different approaches to thru-hiking, and neither was right or wrong.
 I loved to push myself physically and experience as much of the outdoors as possible.
 I enjoyed pushing my limits and feeling my body harden and get in shape over the course of a long hike.
-For Cricket, thru-hiking was more of a vacation, take her time, smell the roses, and that was fine.
-She always teased me about not being able to sit still and she was right.
+For Cricket, thru-hiking was more of a vacation; take her time, smell the roses, and that was fine.
+She always teased me about being unable to sit still, and she was right.
 There was always something to see or do, and I got antsy when I was still for too long.